pelocpp/cpp_modern/GeneralSnippets/Bind/Bind.md

 ## Literaturhinweise:

 Das Beispiel zu `std::bind`
-stammt aus &ldquo;[`std::function` and `std::bind`: what are they, and when should they be used?](https://stackoverflow.com/questions/6610046/stdfunction-and-stdbind-what-are-they-and-when-should-they-be-used)&rdquo;.
+stammt aus &bdquo;[`std::function` and `std::bind`: what are they, and when should they be used?](https://stackoverflow.com/questions/6610046/stdfunction-and-stdbind-what-are-they-and-when-should-they-be-used)&rdquo;.

 ---